AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

 :ada:`use type`
 ~~~~~~~~~~~~~~~

-As a compromise, we can have direct visibility of the operators of a certain
+As a compromise, we can have direct visibility to the operators of a certain
 type.
 We do this by using a use clause in the form :ada:`use type`.
 This allows
 us to simplify the previous example: